|

 History of Xerxes

-the Great by Jacob Abbott.
-You can read the work
+the Great by Jacob Abbott,

-online.
+which is aimed at the young historian.
 In it, Xerxes is described as a tender-hearted,

 self-confident, and generous but suggestible king.